 Nicolette Le Pelley is co-founder of the online sourcebook The House Directory which features more than 3,700 companies covering all aspects of interior and garden design and decoration.
-A recent initiative, The House Mag, brings you clever design ideas and suggestions on how to achieve them.
+A recent initiative, The House Mag, brings you clever design ideas and suggestions on how to achieve them along with her thoughts of Decorex 2012.

 Decorex Review …